On the allocation of multiple divisible assets to players with different utilities: Introduction

-In the literature there are several alternative approaches to analyzing collaborative solutions.
+There are several alternative approaches to analyzing collaborative solutions.
 One approach is based on building an axiomatic structure that leads to a single solution.
-Other approaches emphasize the negotiation process to reach a final agreement.
-Salonen \cite{salonen_1988} was the first to establish a step-by-step axiomatic definition to the discrete Raiffa solution for the $N$-player bargaining problem, based on four axioms.
-Livne \cite{livne_1989}, as well as Peters and van Damme \cite{peters_1991} presented characterizations of the continuous Raiffa solution.
-Recently, Trocket \cite{trockel_2009} suggested viewing the discrete Raiffa solution as a repetition of a process based on three standard axioms; namely (a) Pareto optimality (b) invariance to affine transformation, and (c) symmetry.
-Diskin and et al. \cite{ diskin_2011} generalized the Raiffa solution to the case of multi players achieving interim settlements step-by-step.
-They defined a family of discrete solutions for N-person bargaining problems which approaches the continuous Raiffa solution as the step size gradually becomes smaller.
-Anbarci and Sun \cite{anbarc_2013} proposed a unified framework for characterizations of different axioms that lead to different bargaining solutions.

-Another approach is to define a bargaining process that leads to a specific bargaining solution.
-Myerson \cite{myerson_1991}, Tanimura and Thoron \cite{tanimura_2008} and Trockel \cite{ trockel_2011} proposed a mechanism for reaching bargaining solutions.
-The mechanism allows two players to make a sequence of simultaneous propositions and to converge to the discrete Raiffa solution.
+This approach began with the Nash bargaining solution \cite{nash50,nash53} and includes the analysis of many other solutions; e.g., the Raiffa solution \cite{raiffa1953}, the Kalai-Smorodinsky solution, \cite{kalai75} and the family of generalized Nash solutions, \cite{kalai77b}.
+Other approaches emphasize the negotiation process to reach a final agreement. \cite{salonen_1988} was the first to establish a step-by-step axiomatic definition of the discrete Raiffa solution for the $N$-player bargaining problem, based on four axioms. \cite{livne_1989}, as well as \cite{peters_1991} presented characterizations of the continuous Raiffa solution.
+Recently, \cite{trockel_2009} suggested viewing the discrete Raiffa solution as a repetition of a process based on three standard axioms; namely (a) Pareto optimality (b) invariance to affine transformation, and (c) symmetry \cite{diskin_2011} generalized the Raiffa solution to the case of multi players achieving interim settlements step-by-step.
+They defined a family of discrete solutions for N-person bargaining problems which approaches the continuous Raiffa solution as the step size gradually becomes smaller. \cite{anbarc_2013} proposed a unified framework for characterizations of different axioms that lead to different bargaining solutions.
+Their solution was simplified by \cite{trockel2014a} who also filled in a gap in the proof.
+Recently, Trockel also proposed an alternative formulation for the discrete Raiffa solution based on non-transferable utility games. \cite{trockel2014b} Another approach is to define a bargaining process that leads to a specific bargaining solution. \cite{myerson_1991}, \cite{tanimura_2008} and \cite{trockel_2011} proposed a mechanism for reaching bargaining solutions in which two players are allowed to make a sequence of simultaneous propositions and to converge to the discrete Raiffa solution.